 The Ramadan Revolution—don’t let the name fool you, it’s really a coup that got good branding—is the middle chapter in a trilogy of coups, from 1958 to 1968, that collectively transitioned Iraq from a Hashemite-run monarchy to a Baathist-run republic.
 Obviously the third one is beyond the scope of this essay since it hadn’t happened … Continue reading Today in Middle Eastern history: Iraq’s Ramadan Revolution (1963)

-The First Battle of Kut was as complete an Ottoman victory as you're likely to find in World War I's Middle Eastern theater, and it stands as one of the lowest points for the British military not just in that war, but ever.
+The First Battle of Kut was virtually a total Ottoman victory, and it stands as one of the lowest points for the British military not just in that war, but ever.
 Following the disaster, the British army replaced its commander in Mesopotamia, Lt.
-General … Continue reading Today in Middle Eastern history: the Fall of Baghdad (1917)
+General Percy Lake, with the newly arrived Lt.
+General Frederick Stanley Maude.
+It was … Continue reading Today in Middle Eastern history: the Fall of Baghdad (1917)

 On this date in 1958, a coup in Iraq overthrew the Hashemite monarchy and replaced it with a republic under a group of Iraqi army officers.